5.1. The illusion of speed¶

 Speed is an illusion, man!
 That’s all just about how fast you move from point A to point B. We’re living in a 3D reality!
 What makes the difference in actual print times is the amount of plastic laid down as you make that move.
 The more plastic you lay down, the sooner the print finishes.
-That’s measured in cubic mm per sec (mm3/s).
+We measure this in cubic mm per sec (mm3/s).

 The E3D V6 hotend used on the Prusa printers can process (heat and move) PLA filament at approximately 11.5 mm3/s through a 0.4mm nozzle.
 (It’s advertised as 15 mm3/s, but reality puts it lower.
 Bummer.)
-Other manufacturers don’t say what their hotend can handle.
-Heat increases throughput slightly, but at the cost of other issues.
-Thus your upper limit of filament shoved through the hotend should not exceed roughly 11.5 mm3/s starting out.
+Other manufacturers don’t say what their hotend can handle, but you can be sure it’s not infinite.
+Adding heat increases throughput slightly, but at the cost of other issues.
+In reality, the upper limit of PLA filament shoved through a V6 hotend with a 0.4mm nozzleshould not exceed roughly 11.5 mm3/s.
 If you do exceed this limit, you may encounter extruder clicks and skips, and very possibly jams as filament is not fully melted before you attempt to shove it through that tiny nozzle opening.
 This can contribute to extruder motor and feed heat.

 The volumetric rate is calculated as:

 Working backwards, we can calculate our maximum speed as: